adyshake/adyshake.github.io/_includes/biosketch.md

 "recreational programming".

 I'm a graduate student at the University of Texas at Dallas pursuing a master's degree in computer science.
-As far as my recent career goes, I was a software engineer at Persistent Systems' product development division, Accelerite.
-I'm peculiarly intrigued by artificial intelligence and its implications, albeit scary but still rather exciting.
+As far as my recent career goes, I recently interned at Amazon this past summer working with the Consumer Payments Team.

 I'm well aware there's a wide world outside of computer science too.
 In my free time, you can find me experimenting with my fitness regiment or buried in a new